raspberrypilearning/your-codeclub-story-leader/en/step_2.md

 Support your creators to open the text editing software for your operating system:

-Choose your device to find out how to open a plain text editor on your computer:

 --- collapse ---
 ---
 title: I'm using macOS